Automatic backups with one-click restore.

 General SSL Knowledge

-SSL, which stands for Secure Sockets Layer, is a cyber-security protocol that digitally encrypts information sent from a browser to a server.
-SSL certificates are used to protect sensitive information like credit card numbers, usernames, passwords, email addresses, and more.
-A website with an SSL certificate is identified using a number of trust indicators, like "https" and the padlock icon in the browser bar, a site seal from a reputable Certificate Authority (CA), and a green bar that wraps around the URL on more premium certificates.
+SSL (Secure Sockets Layer) is a cybersecurity protocol that digitally encrypts information sent from a browser to a server.
+SSL certificates protect information you enter on a site, such as credit card details, usernames, passwords, and more.
+You can tell a website has an SSL certificate if the address starts with “https” and displays a padlock icon in the browser.
+Many websites also display a site seal from a reputable Certificate Authority (CA).
+SSL helps keep online shopping, banking, account logins, and overall internet browsing secure.

 Hide

-A Domain Validated (DV) SSL certificate is a quick and easy way to secure a domain, as the Certificate Authority (CA) issuing the certificate only requires verification that the recipient actually owns the domain they wish to cover.
-This verification process can typically be completed in a matter of minutes.
-However, these certificates offer little in the way of SSL recognition, so they are recommended for websites where visitor trust is not of high importance and information like usernames, passwords, or credit card information is not required.
+A Domain Validated (DV) SSL certificate is a quick and easy way to secure a domain, as the Certificate Authority (CA) issuing the certificate only requires proof of domain ownership.
+However, these certificates offer little in the way of SSL recognition, so they are recommended for websites where visitor trust is not of high importance, and information such as usernames, passwords, or credit card information is not required.
+These certificates can be issued in a matter of minutes.

-The main criteria for qualifier for an EV certificate would be that your business is an official company registered with a government authority.
-Also, if you're a Sole Proprietor or a Partnership registered in the U.K., you cannot qualify for any EV SSL certificate.
+The main criteria to qualify for an EV certificate would be that your business is an official company registered with a recognized government authority.
+Sole proprietors and partnerships registered in the U.K. are not eligible for EV SSL certificates.

-All major SSL Brands like GeoTrust, RapidSSL, Symantec, Thawte & Comodo offers coverage for www and non-www on single-domain certificates.
-However, multi-domain certificates may require each domain that you need to secure to be included as an additional domain and will not automatically cover any domain name.
-Please contact our support team if you need any help picking the best certificate for your needs!
+All major SSL Brands- such as Digicert, GeoTrust, RapidSSL, Sectigo, Comodo, and Thawte- offer coverage for both www and non-www domains on single-domain certificates.
+However, multi-domain certificates may require each domain you wish to secure to be added individually and do not automatically cover additional domain versions.
+Please contact our support team if you need any help selecting the best certificate for your needs!

-Wildcard SSL certificates can cover one main domain name (www.domain.com) and an unlimited amount of subdomains (mail.domain.com, login.domain.com, test.domain.com, etc.).
+Wildcard SSL certificates can cover one main domain name (*.domain.com) and an unlimited number of the first-level subdomains under it (examples: www.domain.com, mail.domain.com, login.domain.com, test.domain.com, etc.).
+The “*” (asterisk/star) character acts as a placeholder for any subdomain under the main domain.

 SHA stands for Signature Hashing Algorithm.
 It's a mathematical hash that proves the authenticity of the certificate.
 SHA-1 is an older version of the algorithm that is no longer seen as secure by industry experts and major browsers and is not allowed to be used during the generation process any longer by the industry.
 SHA-2 is the latest version that is widely accepted and viewed as secure by all major browsers and industry experts.
 The hashing algorithm of your CSR has no relevance to what hashing algorithm is used on the certificate.